jab5569/career_data_science/projects/bid_optimization/README.md

   <img src="images/coey_in_slack.png">
 </p>

-While we've added many more features since the initial version, fast forwarding to now and we are supporting over 1500 simultaneous campaigns.
-The following, non-sensitive, slide shows the benefits of Performability: it achieves optimal pacing while at the same time maximizing customers’ KPI goals.

 ## The Heart of the COE

 Determining the most appropriate bid level for any given campaign, within context of its objective, pacing type, and many other considerations is achieved through a Recurrent Neural Net using a Long Short Term Memory module.
 Using this approach not only provides us bid levels for tomorrow, but into the future as well.
 With this technology we can make inferences on future campaign spend.
 Eg, within a error range I can tell the CFO how much our marketing spend we'll likely incur for the remainder of the month.
+Providing any additional detail would violate my non-disclosure with the company.